- Use of Trail: Hiking/Biking

 - Pikes Peak Barr Trail is open to dogs.
 Be sure to bring them plenty of food and water, as there are not many water resources along the trail.

-- Start hiking Barr trail as early as possible, first light is best.
-Rule of thumb is to get to the summit of Pikes Peak by noon, to avoid the afternoon storms that tend to pop up.
+- Start Early – Start hiking Barr trail as early as possible, first light is best.
+The rule of thumb is to get to the summit of Pikes Peak by noon, to avoid the afternoon storms that tend to pop up.

 - Dress appropriately – wear sturdy shoes and bring layers.
 The average temperature decreases 3° F with every 1,000 ft. elevation increase.
 Even during the summer temperatures can be 30° F – 40° F at the top.

-- Visitors need to be sure they are accustomed to the altitude of Colorado Springs before attempting to hike Barr Trail.
-Usually by the 3rd or 4th day you are in town you will be adjusted to the altitude.
+- Prepare for the altitude – Visitors need to be sure they are accustomed to the altitude of Colorado Springs before attempting to hike Barr Trail.
+Usually, by the 3rd or 4th day you are in town you will be adjusted to the altitude.

-- Remember – the 12+ miles is only to the top.
+- Know before you go – Remember, the 12+ miles is only to the top.
 Be sure you know how you are going to get down the mountain, either by having a friend meet you at the top in a car, taking the Pikes Peak Cog Railway or hiking back down.

-- Cost is free though you will have to pay for parking in Manitou Springs.
+- Plan ahead – The cost to hike is free, but you will have to pay for parking in Manitou Springs.
 Free shuttles are available in Manitou Springs.
-Map and pick up/drop off times can be found here.
+Map and pick-up/drop-off times can be found here.

-- The summer months are typically the best months to hike Barr Trail, especially for first timers.
-It is possible that you will find ice or snow on the trail year round.
+- Prepare based on time of year – The summer months are typically the best months to hike Barr Trail, especially for first-timers.
+It is possible that you will find ice or snow on the trail year-round.
 The fall months also are especially beautiful with the changing of the leaves.

-From I-25 in Colorado Springs, take exit #141 (US 24), go west (toward mountains) on US 24 for four miles to Manitou Avenue exit.
+DIRECTIONS TO THE TRAILHEAD: From I-25 in Colorado Springs, take exit #141 (US 24), go west (toward mountains) on US 24 for four miles to Manitou Avenue exit.
 Go west (turn right) on Manitou Avenue and proceed 3 miles to Ruxton Avenue (traffic circle).
 Turn left and go to the top of Ruxton Avenue three-quarters of a mile.
 You will come to the Cog Railway Depot.
-Parking

-.
+PARKING: Do not park in the Cog Railway parking lot.
 Go past the Cog parking lot, take a right on Hydro Street and a small, pay lot is at the top.
-If lot is full, go back and locate a legal parking spot along Ruxton Avenue and walk back to the trailhead, which is adjacent to the parking lot.
-You can also choose to park in a paid parking lot in Manitou Springs and take the free shuttle to the base of Barr Trail.
-Shuttle information can be found here
+If the lot is full, go back and either park at the Iron Springs Chateau (444 Ruxton Avenue) or another paid parking lot in Manitou Springs and take the free shuttle to the base of Barr Trail.
+Shuttle information can be found here.

 - Hiking Trails